-2. Device optimization
+2. Device Optimization

-Come to think of it from a users point of view.
+Come to think of it from a user’s point of view.
 A user who comes to your site has already been there through a smartphone.

 Mobile shopping cart abandonment rates are high pertaining to casual browsers.
 Carts abandoned on mobiles are reopened on websites.
 So if you let them save the products that they like, you can seal the deal.
 Later they will come to your site with their visa and keyboards.

-3. Add to Smart Wish List
+4. Add to Smart Wish List

 We all have a long list of items that we want to purchase.
 A wish list lets your user bundle all on that list.
 With emerging technologies, Smart Wish List can make you stand out and nurture your audience.

 Another scenario can be that you are out of stock and running low on the inventory of the pullover.
 The user can simply add it to the wish list.
-Once the stock is in the inventory the user gets automatically notified.
+Once the stock is in the inventory, the user gets automatically notified.

 A little push can add the right spices and increase sales revenue.
 Add a ‘buy before’ criteria to the wish list to bring a sense of urgency.
 Suppose an expiry time of 60 days can bring the shoppers back before their itinerary disappears into the black hole forever.

 It’s good if you are not forcing user registration.
 But it does more harm if you do not remind your shoppers to log in before they go.
-Keeping it simple and subtle, can capture the user’s attention.
+Keeping it simple and subtle can capture the user’s attention.

 ‘Sign up with Google’ is a simple yet strong call to action.
 Users recognize google in a blink.
-It is secure, familiar and ideal.
-Give users the perception of choice, with a quick sign up.
+It is secure, familiar, and ideal.
+Give users the perception of choice, with a quick sign-up.

-This also tells you about when, where and how users prefer to communicate with you.
+This also tells you about when, where, and how users prefer to communicate with you.
 So strive to secure your m-commerce app using best practices of network encryption.

-5. Email reminders and Push notifications
+6. Email Reminders and Push Notifications

 Communicate with your customers to re-stimulate their interest.
 One of the wise old tricks of marketing is direct communication with your user.
 Workaround a great email reminder campaign.
-Being too zealous won’t put you at the right foot here, like bombarding the inboxes with a streak of reminders.
+Being too zealous won’t put you on the right foot here, like bombarding the inboxes with a streak of reminders.
 By rule of thumb, here is a list of what a good reminder email encloses: